loliGothicK/mitama-dimensional/docs/UserManual/basic-concepts.md

 result = [m^2 \cdot s^{-2}]
 $$

+Now, left is empty.
-push the rest of right to result
+So we push the rest units of right to result.

 $$
 left = [\ ] \\